River Trent: Course

 Downstream of Nottingham it passes Radcliffe-on-Trent, Stoke Bardolph and Burton Joyce before reaching Gunthorpe with its bridge, lock and weir.
 The river now flows north-east below the Toot and Trent Hills before reaching Hazelford Ferry, Fiskerton and Farndon.
 To the north of Farndon, beside the Staythorpe Power Station the river splits, with one arm passing Averham and Kelham, and the other arm, which is navigable, being joined by the Devon before passing through the market town of Newark-on-Trent and beneath the town's castle walls.
 The two arms recombine at Crankley Point beyond the town, where the river turns due north to pass North Muskham and Holme to reach Cromwell Weir, below which the Trent becomes tidal.

-The now tidal river meanders across a wide floodplain, at the edge of which are located riverside villages such as Carlton and Sutton on Trent, Besthorpe and Girton.
-After passing the site of High Marnham power station, it becomes the approximate boundary between Nottinghamshire and Lincolnshire and reaches the only toll bridge along its course at Dunham on Trent.
+The river, which by this point has become tidal, meanders across a wide floodplain, at the edge of which are located riverside villages such as Carlton and Sutton on Trent, Besthorpe and Girton.
+After passing the site of High Marnham power station, it becomes the approximate boundary between Nottinghamshire and Lincolnshire, and reaches the only toll bridge along its course at Dunham on Trent.
 Downstream of Dunham the river passes Church Laneham and reaches Torksey, where it meets the Foss Dyke navigation which connects the Trent to Lincoln and the River Witham.
 Further north at Littleborough is the site of the Roman town of Segelocum, where a Roman road once crossed the river.

-It then reaches the town of Gainsborough with its own Trent Bridge.
-The river frontage in the town is lined with warehouses, that were once used when the town was an inland port, many of which have been renovated for modern use.
+It then reaches the town of Gainsborough, which has its own Trent Bridge.
+The river frontage in the town is lined with warehouses, which date from the time when the town was an inland port; many of them have been renovated for modern use.
 Downstream of the town the villages are often named in pairs, representing the fact that they were once linked by a river ferry between the two settlements.
 These villages include West Stockwith and East Stockwith, Owston Ferry and East Ferry, and West Butterwick and East Butterwick.
-At West Stockwith the Trent is joined by the Chesterfield Canal and the River Idle and soon after enters Lincolnshire fully, passing to the west of Scunthorpe.
+At West Stockwith the Trent is joined by the Chesterfield Canal and the River Idle, and soon afterward enters Lincolnshire fully, passing to the west of Scunthorpe.
 The last bridge over the river is at Keadby where it is joined by both the Stainforth and Keadby Canal and the River Torne.

 Downstream of Keadby the river progressively widens, passing Amcotts and Flixborough to reach Burton upon Stather and finally Trent Falls.
-At this point, between Alkborough and Faxfleet the river reaches the boundary with Yorkshire and joins the River Ouse to form the Humber which flows into the North Sea.
+At this point, between Alkborough and Faxfleet, the river reaches the boundary with Yorkshire and joins the River Ouse to form the Humber which flows into the North Sea.